Maximilien Sébastien Foy

-Maximilien Sébastien Foy (/fr/; 3 February 1775 - 28 November 1825) was a French Army officer and politician.
+Maximilien Sébastien Foy (/fr/; 3 February 1775 - 28 November 1825) was a French Army officer and politician who served in the French Revolutionary Wars and the Napoleonic Wars.

 Revolution

 He was born in Ham, Somme, and educated in the military school of La Fere, and made sub-lieutenant of artillery in 1792.
 He was present at the battles of Valmy and Jemappes, and in 1793 obtained a company, as promotion was rapid in those days.
 In all the subsequent campaigns (including the First Battle of Zurich) he was actively employed under Dumouriez, Pichegru, Moreau, Masséna, and others.

 Early Empire

 In 1803, he was colonel of the 5th regiment of horse artillery, and refused, from political principles, the appointment of aide-de-camp on Napoleon's assumption of the imperial throne.
 Nevertheless, he was employed in Auguste Marmont's II Corps and shared in the victories of Napoleon's brilliant 1805 Ulm Campaign in Germany.

 In 1806, he commanded the artillery of the army stationed in Friuli, for the purpose of occupying the Venetian territory incorporated by the treaty of Pressburg with the kingdom of Italy.

 In 1807, he was sent to Constantinople to introduce European tactics in the Turkish service, but this object was defeated by the death of Selim III and the opposition of the Janissaries.